scottkuhl/awesome-winui/README.md

 Articles are listed by newest date first.

+* [Announcing Uno Platform 3.0 – Support for WinUI 3.0 Preview 1](https://platform.uno/blog/announcing-uno-platform-3-0-support-for-winui-3-0-preview-1/) - (May 19, 2020) - Today, the Uno Platform is adding support for WinUI 3.0 Preview, alongside WinUI 2/UWP and later.
+This allows applications to use newer APIs from Microsoft and create cross platforms apps.
+We’ve worked closely together with the WinUI team in order to be able to bring you Uno Platform 3.0 release at the same time WinUI 3.0 Preview 1 is being announced at Microsoft Build 2020 conference.

-* [Project Reunion Is Microsoft’s New Attempt at Unifying Windows 10 App Development]https://www.thurrott.com/microsoft/235282/project-reunion-is-microsofts-new-attempt-at-unifying-windows-10-app-development) - (May 19, 2020) -At Build 2020, Microsoft is introducing a new vision for unifying app development for Windows 10.
+* [Project Reunion Is Microsoft’s New Attempt at Unifying Windows 10 App Development](https://www.thurrott.com/microsoft/235282/project-reunion-is-microsofts-new-attempt-at-unifying-windows-10-app-development) - (May 19, 2020) - At Build 2020, Microsoft is introducing a new vision for unifying app development for Windows 10.
 The company’s latest attempt at unifying the app development experience for Windows 10 is called Project Reunion.

 * [UWP, WinUI and Uno Platform get Prism support thanks to Uno team OSS Contribution](https://platform.uno/blog/uwp-winui-and-uno-platform-get-prism-support-thanks-to-uno-team-oss-contribution/) - (April 27, 2020) - We are pleased to announce that Uno Platform team has provided the initial support for the Prism library.